aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 ### Use Pod disruption budget

 Configure a [Pod Disruption Budget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets) (PDB) for your applications.
 PDBlimits the number of Pods of a replicated application that are down simultaneously from [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions).
 It ensures that a minimum number or percentage of pods remain available in a StatefulSet or Deployment.
 For example, a quorum-based application needs to ensure that the number of replicas running is never brought below the number needed for a quorum.
 Or a web front end might ensure that the number of replicas serving load never falls below a certain percentage of the total.
 PDB will protect the application against actions such as nodes being drained, or new versions of Deployments being rolled out.
-Keep in mind that PDB’s will not protect the application against involuntary disruptions such as a failure of the node operating system or loss of network connectivity.
+Keep in mind that PDB's will not protect the application against involuntary disruptions such as a failure of the node operating system or loss of network connectivity.
 For more information please refer to the [Specifying a Disruption Budget for your Application](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) in Kubernetes documentation.

 ## References